Jinius review 2026: what is this business platform for?

 - automation of multi-invoice payments.

 This module aims to eliminate email back-and-forth, data entry errors and delays in accounting reconciliation.
+In a small finance team, the cumulative time saved on invoice entry can easily reach several hours per week.

-3. Remittance Management — bulk and multi-currency payments
+3. Remittance Management — bulk and multi-currency payments#

 This service allows scheduling and executing bulk payments in multiple currencies to multiple suppliers worldwide.
 Concrete advantages: